shrub127/SQL-Tableau-for-Sales-RFM-Analysis-Project-Collection/README.md

 # SQL-Tableau-for-RFM-Sales-Analysis-

 # Executive Summary
 This exploration of sample sales data provides insights into customer behavior, product performance, and potential profitability.
-Utilizing SQL queries, we can analyze trends, identify top-selling products, and segment customers for targeted marketing strategies by implementing RFM analysis
+Utilizing SQL queries, we can analyze trends, identify top-selling products, and segment customers for targeted marketing strategies by implementing RFM analysis.

 # Business Problem
 Understanding customer buying patterns, product performance, and profitability is crucial for any business.
 This analysis aims to address these questions: